18.11 2024

 The Icelandic Symphony Orchestra –Sinfóníuhljómsveit Íslands– is celebrating its 75th anniversary this season.

 Here at Klassisk bureau, we want to put the spotlight on that event.
-Firstly, with this exclusive interview with Lára Sóley Jóhannsdóttir, artistic director of Reykjavík Art Festival and former managing director of the Iceland Symphony Orchestra.
+Firstly, with this exclusive interview with Lára Sóley Jóhannsdóttir, artistic director of Reykjavík Arts Festival and former managing director of the Iceland Symphony Orchestra.

 As the leader of the orchestra 2019-2024, Lára Sóley Jóhannsdóttir gives her story and experiences, her views and visions for the orchestra – and classical music in general.